theOtherLuke/nordlynx-router/README.md

 Although I have uploaded some config files, I encourage you to follow and learn the process for yourself.

+If anyone figures out how to use meshnet using this vm/lxc etc., I would welcome the input.
+Currently, I am using a docker/wireguard instance to connect from outside.
+I will be working on it myself, but like the install script, that is a low priority.

 ## TL;DR